WaiveCar/WaiveTelem/packages/plug-provision/README.md

 ## Config Templates:

 hyukia.txt is one example of config templates.
-The maximum number of CAN-BUS telemetry that the firmware support is 20 currently.
+Make sure the can bus message ids (.can.bus[].status[].id) are in ascending order